MicrosoftDocs/dynamics365smb-docs/business-central/welcome.md

 || []() |

-## Development and integration capabilities
+## IS THIS NEEDED???
+Development and integration capabilities

-Customize and extend your Business Central experience in the product with tools available.
-You can extend Business Central with add-on apps, vertical or horizontal solutions, and integrate with other products and third-party services.
+Customize and extend your [!INCLUDE[prod_short](includes/prod_short.md)] experience in the product with tools available.
+You can extend [!INCLUDE[prod_short](includes/prod_short.md)] with add-on apps, vertical or horizontal solutions, and integrate with other products and third-party services.

 | To... | Learn more here... |
 | ----- | ------------------ |